rickhull/hello-nix/README.md

 *This is my revised version of the instructions here: https://christine.website/blog/how-i-start-nix-2020-03-08*

+Christine's workflow works with any Nix install, whereas these instructions assume we're running on NixOS, using the power of Nix to maintain system state.

 ## Rationale

 Let's use direnv, lorri, and niv to craft a shell environment optimized